 - 24/7 phone, live chat, and email support

-Shopify provides helpful beginner guides and extensive documentation.
+It provides helpful beginner guides and extensive documentation.
 Its help page tries to resolve your problem with how-to articles and tips before handing you over to support staff.
-One of Shopify’s biggest advantages is having a 24/7 support team to assist your concerns.
+One of Shopify’s biggest advantages is having a 24/7 support team to assist with your concerns.
 Most user reviews attest to Shopify’s support team being professional and very competent.